aj-clements/Vivli-AMR-KG/README.md

 - who-regions.csv : this contains the mapping from countries to WHO regions.

 The TOOL can also be used with other data.
 In order to do this a cleaned dataset must be provided in a subfolder: data/full_data.csv
 Columns must include: gender, organism, antibiotic, mic, and any other characteristics the user wants to split the data by.
 The mic column must be numeric, and the other columns either character or factor.
+There may be some ggplot warnings if not all the antibiotic-bacteria combinations have all the groupings, but these can be ignored.

 Packages required are: data.table, cowplot, ggplot2, MASS, tidyverse, patchwork.